Kevin Gillespie (chef)

-Kevin Gillespie (born September 30, 1982) is an American chef, author and former Top Chef contestant.
-He is a former co-owner and executive chef at Woodfire Grill in Atlanta.
-He opened Gunshow, a restaurant in Atlanta, in 2013 and Revival, a restaurant in Decatur, Georgia, in 2015.
-Gillespie also started Red Beard Restaurants, allowing Gillespie to expand and provide consulting services to other start-ups.
-Kevin Gillespie's Gamechanger opened in August 2017 on the 200 concourse western end zone of the Mercedes-Benz Stadium.
+Kevin Gillespie (born September 30, 1982) is an American chef, restaurateur, author and former Top Chef contestant.
+He is a multiple time finalist for the James Beard Award.
+Gillespie's Red Beard Restaurants Group operates his restaurants in the greater Atlanta area, including Gunshow, which Gillespie opened in 2013, and Nadair, opened in 2024.
+He resides in Georgia.

 Top Chef

 Gillespie was a finalist in the sixth season of Top Chef, Bravo's cooking competition show and was voted as the "Fan Favorite" contestant for the season.
 As a prize for winning one of the Top Chef episodes, Gillespie was invited to compete in the Bocuse d'Or USA cooking competition, for the opportunity to be the U.S. representative in the 2011 international Bocuse d'Or, but later withdrew due to not having enough time to prepare.
-Gillespie returned to television to compete on Bravo's "Top Chef Duels," advancing to the high-stakes finale.
+Gillespie returned to television to compete on Bravo's Top Chef Duels, advancing to the high-stakes finale.